Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 Technology, Isolation, and Energetic Disruption

-Lured in by the promise of “advancement” and “progress,” this technological age ultimately fails to support any of the five bodies (koshas) outlined above.
+Lured in by the promise of “advancement” and “progress,” our technological age ultimately fails to support any of the five bodies (koshas) outlined above.

 Instead, individuals feel far more isolated and disconnected overall.